Murtu1609/TerraformAzureHub/README.md

 4) The fwnatrules.csv

-You can have multipe rules in a collection by repeating the same collection name,
+You can have multipe rules in a collection by repeating the same collection name in the collectionname column,

 all rulenames should be unique

 you can have multiple sourceadresses and protocols, seperate them using a ;

-action must be Dnat
+action column must be Dnat

 # Example